Southern Ivy League Schools: What You Need to Know

 University of North Carolina at Chapel Hill

-But the school has other extracurricular programming that stands out.
-For example, its student-run radio station and newspaper.
+However, the school has other extracurricular programming that stands out.
+For example, it's a student-run radio station and newspaper.
 The school also has an incredibly high ratio of faculty to students at 15:1, and just under half of the classes are made up of less than 20 students.

 University of Virginia

 If a deep-rooted history screams prestige to you, this school might be it.
-Started by Thomas Jefferson, the University of Virginia is a part of Charlottesville’s extensive history.
+Started by Thomas Jefferson, the University of Virginia (UVA) is a part of Charlottesville’s extensive history.
+Although Ivy League schools do not exist in Virginia, UVA is s highly desired institution for higher education.

 The University of Virginia boasts one of the highest graduation rates among public universities at 94 percent, and it’s easy to see why; there’s something for everyone.